 - Food.
 There are nearby restaurants, but teams will likely not have enough time to leave the event to go get food.
 Unless you have extra parents you can send on a food run, pack lunches and snacks.

 - Signed release forms.
-Every team member must have a release form signed by their parent/guardian.
+Every team member must have a release/consent form signed by their parent/guardian.

 Attending the Main Event

 While some kids just spend their free time playing video games, others are making them!
 The Oregon Game Project Challenge (OGPC) promotes STEAM (Science, Technology, Engineering, Art and Design, and Mathematics) through video game development.

 OGPC is a yearly computer game development competition that promotes the entire STEAM spectrum.
 Middle/high school students form teams of coders, animators, artists, musicians, writers, etc. to compete for awards in various categories while learning valuable skills.
 It bridges the disciplines in a way that most academic courses do not and encourages students with different talents to work together.